danielledeleo/blog/content/posts/thinkpad-2020.md

 [^2]: A [leaked roadmap](https://wccftech.com/intel-desktop-mobile-cpu-roadmap-leak-14nm-comet-lake-10nm-ice-lake-tiger-lake/) shows 10nm is not coming soon enough.

 [^3]: It's really amazing how good the 16" MacBook Pro's speakers and mic are.
-And yet they kept the same absolute shite webcam, for some reason.
+They kept the same absolute shite webcam, for some reason.

 [^4]: Yes.